Feasibility is an estimate of how many completed survey responses are expected. This estimate is calculated by the following things:

 Raise price- the cost/complete directly determines how much the respondent is rewarded.
 Respondents are picking from a wide variety of surveys, so giving a higher incentive will make your survey more competitive and increase feasibility

 Expand audience- if possible, limit your target group to allow more people to take the survey.
-For example, if you are targeting specific county consider allowing surrounding counties or the entire state to take the survey
+For example, if you are targeting a specific county consider allowing surrounding counties or the entire state to take the survey

 Shorten the survey- since most of the respondents are taking the survey on their mobile device, having a long survey will discourage respondents from picking your survey.
 For tips on making your survey shorter, see here.